-Up to three HDSP MADI and AES-32 can be used simultaneously.
-The Unit buttons switch between the cards.
+Up to three Hammerfall DSP systems can be used simultaneously.
+The Unit buttons switch between the systems (Multiface, Multiface II, Digiface, HDSP 9652 or HDSP 9632).
 Holding down Ctrl while clicking on button Unit 2 or Unit 3 will open another TotalMix window.

-24.8 Presets
+28.8 Presets

 TotalMix includes eight factory presets, stored within the program.
-The user presets can be changed at any time, because TotalMix stores and reads the changed presets from the files preset11.mad to preset81.mad, located in Windows' hidden directory Documents and Settings, <Username>, Local Settings, Application Data, RME TotalMix.
-On the Mac the location is in the folder User, <Username>, Library / Preferences / Hammerfall DSP.
+The user presets can be changed at any time, because TotalMix stores and reads the changed presets from the files preset11.mix to preset81.mix, located in Windows' hidden directory >Documents and Settings, <Username>, Local Settings, Application Data, RME TotalMix<.
+On the Mac the location is in the folder >User, <Username>, Library / Preferences / Hammerfall DSP<.
 The first number indicates the current preset, the second number the current unit.